FalconTheBerd/altControlPanel/README.md

 - **Screenshot Capture**:
   - Capture screenshots of Alt's desktop.
   - Automatically upload screenshots to a configured Discord webhook.
+- **Keystroke Simulation**:
+  - Send keystrokes to Alt directly from the control panel.

 ## Requirements